 Maurice looked on in despair as they all disappeared into the darkness.
 "Now what are we going to do?" he asked Adam frantically.
 Of all the things his daughter had to encounter alone in the woods, it had to be the one person they were trying to avoid – Gaston!

-"Take Phillipe and follow me," he told Maurice.
+"Take Philippe and follow me," he told Maurice.

 "Just do it!"

-The old man hesitated for a moment, then, seeming to think that half a plan from Adam was better than no plan at all, dismounted Magnifique and made his way over to Phillipe.
-The Prince nodded at him and then with a loud 'giddy up' sent his horse riding after Gaston.
+The old man hesitated, then, seeming to think that half a plan from Adam was better than no plan at all, dismounted Magnifique and made his way over to Philippe.
+The prince nodded at him and then with a loud 'giddy up' sent his horse riding after Gaston.